Te Guio provides mentorship to guide youth on the path to graduate high school.

 Te Guio mentoring program provides youth in 9th-10th grades with a mentor to guide them on the path to graduate high school, enroll in higher education, and transition to a healthy adulthood.
 Once students complete the Te Guio program, they are transitioned into the Listo program.

 SPRING 2021 DISTANCE LEARNING

-Te Guio will be on Mondays/Tuesdays for 9th graders and Wednesdays/Thursdays for 10th graders from 3 pm – 6 pm.
-In addition, drop in hours will be offered Monday – Friday at 1 pm as well as a Resource Hub on Wednesdays from 1pm-5pm.
-Students will have the opportunity to make an appointment for The Resource Hub, they will have access to wifi, academic support and snacks.
-All safety protocols will be in place.
+Te Guio takes place on Mondays/Tuesdays for 9th graders and Wednesdays/Thursdays for 10th graders from 3pm–6pm.
+In addition, drop in hours are offered Monday – Friday at 1 pm as well as a Resource Hub on Wednesdays from 1pm-5pm.
+Students have the opportunity to make an appointment for The Resource Hub, with access to wifi, academic support and snacks.
+All safety protocols are observed.

 Weekly lessons focus on STEM, academic support, and social-emotional learning.
-The online environment will continue to emphasize peer networks and discussions, as well as provide students the opportunity for one on one mentoring with LSF staff and volunteers.
+The online environment continues to emphasize peer networks and discussions, and provides students the opportunity for one on one mentoring with LSF staff and volunteers.

 Te Guio mentoring program focuses on academic and personal goals during the school year through a variety of weekly workshops and events and emphasizes career goals in the summer with the opportunity to work at the LSF in the DC Summer Youth Employment Program.